WHAT IS Candidate Physical Ability Test?

 Each event must be completed exactly as prescribed – if a candidate fails any component of the test, they will fail the entire test.
 Candidates also fail if they do not complete the eight events within the 10-minute, 20-second time limit.

 These eight tests make up the Candidate Physical Abilities Test (CPAT)

 The purchase of a CPAT test includes a mandatory CPAT Orientation and CPAT Practice sessions.
-CPAT Orientation sessions last approximately 30 minutes.
+CPAT Orientation sessions last approximately one hour.